Statistical Inference on Tree Swallow Migrations with Random Forests: Data Overview

 \section{Data Overview}

-The eBird dataset analyzed here contains both spatial and temporal information as well as covariates that describe the observation/detection process of the observer.
+The eBird data is accumulated on a per-birder outing basis.
+During each outing, the birder records the species of birds observed.
+Each species observed is recorded as a presence observation while unobserved species are marked absent.
+The outing is then referenced with environmental, spatial, temporal, and user information.
 This last set of predictors is included in order to account for variation in detection rates, a potential confounder when making inference about species distributions.
 Our outcome of interest is the probability that at least one Tree Swallow is observed given the spatial, temporal, and detection process information.
-We refer to this probability as \textit{occurrence}.
+We refer to this probability as \textit{occurrence}, that is

+where $X$ denotes the covariate information.
 Because we are interested in the eastern autumn migration, we restrict our attention to eBird observations located in the BCR30 region that were recorded on or after the 200th day of the year between the years 2008-2013.
-In total, the full dataset, $\mathcal{D}$, contains 173,002 observations on 30 variables.
+In total, the full dataset contains 173002 observations on 30 variables, with occurrences of tree swallows in 10.8\% of the observations.

 Spatial information is captured by land cover and elevation data.
 To account for habitat-selectivity each eBird location has been linked to the remotely-sensed MODIS global land cover product (MCD12Q1) \citep{friedl2010modis}.
 Here we use the 2011 MODIS land cover data as a static snapshot of the landcover.
-These landcover predictors were associated with eBird observations, collected from 2004 to 2012.
+These landcover predictors were associated with eBird observations collected from 2004 to 2012.
 Finally, we use the University of Maryland (UMD) classification scheme \citep{hansen2000global} to classify each 500m $\times$ 500m pixel (25 hectare) as one of 14 classes, including classes such as water, evergreen needleleaf forest, and grasslands.
 We summarized the land cover data as the proportion of each land cover class within a 3.0km $\times$ 3.0km (900 hectare) pixel centered at each location using FRAGSTATS \citep{mcgarigal2012fragstats}.
-Summarizing the land cover information at this resolution reduces the impact of erroneous land cover classifications and user-specified location information while accounting for the motility of birds.